How to use Google Docs? [Complete Guide 2023]

 If you only have an idea of what you need, such as a resume, a letter, or a project proposal, you might be better off using the ready-made template.
 Google Docs offers many different templates, so it shouldn’t be hard to find one that fits your needs.

 With the document open, you essentially do whatever you want.
-In the blank, everything is made from scratch as you can imagine, but the ready model only requires you to put your data or necessary information.
+In the blank, everything is made from scratch as you can imagine, but the premade template only requires you to put your data or necessary information.

 It is worth mentioning that any edits or changes you make will be saved immediately, so there is no need to worry about that.
 There’s also an edit history, something we’ll talk more about in the next topic.